Lovejotsaini/react-form-input-validator/README.md

 |   isAlphanumeric   | Checks if the input consists only of alphanumeric characters |            input: string, required: boolean            |                                                required: false                                                |

 ## Documentation

+##Feedback and Contributions
+We're eager to hear your feedback and suggestions for react-form-input-validator.
+If you encounter any issues or have ideas for improvements, please open an issue.

 [Documentation](https://github.com/Lovejotsaini/react-input-validator)